flo-compbio/gopca/README.rst

 ::

-  GenomeTools is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License, Version 3, as published by the Free Software Foundation.
+  GO-PCA is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License, Version 3, as published by the Free Software Foundation.